olvaffe/olv-notes/coding/rust.md

       - `std::io::Read` and `std::io::Write` are often used as trait objects
       - `std::iter::Iterator` can be used as trait objects
       - note how they all exclude some methods from vtables with `Self: Sized`
-- Sec 7.
+- Chapter 7.
 Type safety
   - newtype pattern
     - e.g., `struct Modifier(u64)` and uses `Modifier` for type safetyp
   - use enum or others in place of `bool` in func params